Skip to Content

 Award Description

 The Harry Levin Prize recognizes an outstanding first book in the discipline of comparative literature.
 Fields may include literary or cultural theory or history, or any other field of comparative literature.
-The Levin Prize will be awarded to a book published during the calendar years 2022 or 2023 as the author's first book-length publication, and will be awarded at the ACLA annual meeting in 2024.
-The prize includes complimentary registration for the Annual Meeting, as well as hotel and airfare accommodations** (not including food) to facilitate the recipient attending the 2024 ACLA Annual Meeting. (** up to $550 for roundtrip economy-class airfare will be covered and hotel accommodations for up to 2 nights at the conference hotel rate, or rough equivalent thereof if the conference hotel is booked).
+The Levin Prize will be awarded to a book published during the calendar years 2023 or 2024 as the author's first book-length publication, and will be awarded at the ACLA annual meeting in 2025.
+The prize includes complimentary registration for the Annual Meeting, as well as hotel and airfare accommodations** (not including food) to facilitate the recipient attending the ACLA Annual Meeting when meeting in person. (** up to $550 for roundtrip economy-class airfare will be covered and hotel accommodations for up to 2 nights at the conference hotel rate, or rough equivalent thereof if the conference hotel is booked).

 2024 Harry Levin Prize Winner